kaplanoah/contacts/README.md

 ### Combine names

 To combine several names into one name, add a `combine_and_convert.csv` file to `contacts_files` and put comma separated names that you want combined.
-The output will always use only the first name on each line.
+The output will always use only the first name on each line:

 ```
 Russ Newton, Russell Newton